-With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!
+With 100’s of different models available, the Concept2 Model D Rowing Machine outshines them all!

-It is also the ideal full-body workout machine to put right in your home.
+The Model D is the ideal full-body workout machine to put right in your home.
 Beginners and professionals alike swear by this rower and have even formed a cult-like following!

-I combed through hundreds of reviews from different sources and a vast majority of them gave this rower a five-star review!
-Plus, I have owned a Concept2 Model D Rower for many years and I completely agree.
+I’ve read hundreds of reviews from different sources and a vast majority of them gave this rower a five-star review!
+Plus, I’ve owned a Concept2 Model D Rower for many years and I agree 100% .

-However, a few issues were hard to spot at first glance… until I created this ultimate Concept2 Model D review!
+A few issues were hard to spot at first… until I created this ultimate Concept2 Model D review!

 The Concept2 Model D Rowing Machine is an air-resistance rower.

 In other words, your resistance level is determined by how hard you row!
 The faster/ harder you row, the more resistance you will feel.

 You can check out my full breakdown of resistance types here to learn more about each type.